apify/apify-docs/docs/data_collection_fundamentals/devtools_continued.md

 ## [](#looping) Looping over elements

-> If you're not familiar with the concept of loops in programming, <a href="https://javascript.info/while-for" target="_blank">check out this tutorial</a>.
-If you're not familiar with functions that iterate over an array, <a href="https://javascript.info/array-methods#iterate-foreach" target="_blank">this tutorial will help</a>.
+> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration" target="_blank">Visit this tutorial</a> if you want to refresh the concept of loops in programming.

 First, we will use the `querySelectorAll()` function from the previous chapter to get an array of all the elements that contain the sites' data.